ilozanof/notes/DependencyInjection.md

    * our methods are free of unnecessary dependencies, which are an implementation thing only.
    * The depenecnies are defined in a single point in our project.
 We can define it in a separate class like in the example above.
-   * Chaging from different environment (and changing the dependencies) is a matter of providing a new implementation of the CompositionRoot interface.
+   * Changing from different environment (and changing the dependencies) is a matter of providing a new implementation of the CompositionRoot interface.

  As a possible drawback that one might think of, is the fact that the Dependency Injection is not really external to our application, but it's part of our code base.
 There is nothing that stops the developers from messing with the CompositionRoot implementation, or puttin it in the wrong places, or duplicate them in different packages, etc.